 There’s heaps of research supporting this view.

-What is Better: Rote Learning or Hands-on Learning?
+Which is better Rote Learning or Hands-on Learning?

 In a traditional lecture-style environment, if you are lucky, students may be passively absorbing some information, but are they truly engaged?
 Are they thinking and learning?